Susanadjanie1/requirement-analysis/README.md

 Enables Planning: Allows for more accurate project estimation and management.

 Basis for Testing: Guides the creation of effective test cases.

+# Why is Requirement Analysis Important?
+~ Requirement Analysis is critical in the SDLC for several key reasons:

+* Reduces Risks and Costs: By identifying and resolving issues early in the process, it significantly minimizes expensive rework, delays, and potential project failures that can arise from misunderstood requirements.

+* Forms the Project Foundation: It provides a clear roadmap and direction for all subsequent development, design, and testing phases, ensuring everyone is building the right product.

+* Ensures Stakeholder Satisfaction: Thorough analysis directly aligns the final software product with the actual needs and expectations of users and stakeholders, leading to higher adoption and overall satisfaction.